Oakland Coliseum: Mount Davis

-Sewage
+Facility issues

 On June 16, 2013, following the game against the Seattle Mariners, the Coliseum experienced a severe sewage backup.
 This led to pipes leaking out puddles of sewage into the showers, offices, visitor training room and storage areas on the clubhouse level of the stadium, all of which are 3 ft below sea level.
 After the game, the A's and Mariners were forced to share the Oakland Raiders locker room, located on the stadium's second floor.
 According to Coliseum officials, the stadium's aging plumbing system was overtaxed after a six-game homestand that drew close to baseball capacity crowds totaling 171,756 fans.

 This was not the first time sewage problems cropped up at the stadium.
 On one occasion, the Los Angeles Angels complained about E. coli in the visiting team's training room after a backup.
 Backups occur even when no events are taking place there.
 For instance, Lew Wolff wanted to go to dinner on June 12, 2013 (while the A's were on the road) at one of the Coliseum's restaurants, only to discover that food service had been halted due to a sewage leak in the kitchen.

+Since 2014, it has been presumed that a family of possums live inside the stadium.
+On at least two separate occasions during the 2014 season, a possum scurried onto the field during an A's game.
+The A's won both those games, leading fans to embrace the animal as the "Rally Possum".
+By 2022, possums were still known to be living inside the stadium, and in 2023, a possum was seen in the away team broadcast booth.
+For the beginning of the 2023 season, the broadcast crews for visiting teams would be forced to move to a smaller booth due to droppings left by possums in the normal booth.